 Understanding the Requirements When Seeking a Vexatious Litigant Declaration Including Abuse of Court Process

-The court system is intended as an facility to provide access to justice for persons who perceive a wrongdoing that requires redress; however, when used improperly the court process can be used as a tool to harass and victimize others.
-Those who abuse the court process may be declared as vexatious litigants.
+The court system is intended as an facility to provide access to justice for persons who perceive a wrongdoing that requires redress; however, the court process can be used as harass and victimize.
+Persons found abusing court processes may be deemed vexatious litigants.

-Both the statute law, per the Courts of Justice Act, R.S.O.
+Concerns involving a vexatious litigant are addressed within the statute law, as per the Courts of Justice Act, R.S.O.
 1990, c.
 C.43, as well as the common law, per various cases including Anthony v.
 Vinczer, 2021 ONSC 6481 address the issue of declaring a person as a vexatious litigant.
 Specifically, the Courts of Justice Act and the Anthony case each respectively state:

 140 (1) Where a judge of the Superior Court of Justice is satisfied, on application, that a person has persistently and without reasonable grounds,